 - Video pitch is restricted to 90 seconds.
 Videos over 100 seconds will be disqualified.
 Tips for making a great pitch can be found here.

-- Topics can be wide-ranging - just make sure its related to solar energy.
+- Topics can be wide-ranging - just make sure it is related to solar energy.
 You can show off a photovoltaic project and prototype that you developed or share your most innovative idea for a solar energy innovation to improve your community.
 Be creative!

-- You can work as an individual or as a small team (we encourage meeting virtually and following your local COVID-19 guidelines).
+- You can work as an individual or as a small team (we encourage following your local COVID-19 guidelines).
+All participants must be 18 or younger to participate.

 - We are here to help.
 If you’re wondering if your idea is good enough to pitch, contact us.
+If you have technical questions about solar energy, contact us!
 Our solar energy mentors can help you polish your ideas and work on your pitch.
+Our email is SolarYouthScholars@ieee-pvsc.org.
+Please cc a parent or a teacher in your email.

 - Awards will be given across all age categories.

 - Development of Design Concept: How far have you taken your project?
 Describe the idea in a sketch, 2D rendering, 3D model, and/or working model.
+Additional points will be added for demonstration of a working prototype.
 For large scale concepts - a more sophisticated description of the idea may be more impactful than building a 3D model.

-- Knowledge: Demonstrates understanding of photovoltaics systems, including solar technologies, power systems, and social aspects (e.g., ownership, maintenance, energy policy) at an age-appropriate level.
+- Knowledge: What do you know about solar energy?
+Demonstrates understanding of photovoltaics systems, including solar technologies, power systems, and social aspects (e.g., ownership, maintenance, energy policy, energy justice) at an age-appropriate level.

-- Social Value: How will this innovation impact your community or beyond?
-Is your submission connected Grand Challenges of Engineering or UN Sustainable Development Goals?
+- Social Value: How will this innovation contribute to your community or beyond?
+How will it make life better for people and the planet?
+Is your submission connected to the Challenges of Engineering and the UN Sustainable Development Goals?

-- Rooted in Science: How well does your concept follow scientific principles and how realistic could it be implemented?
+- Rooted in Science: How well does your concept follow scientific principles?
+How likely is it that your project could realistically be implemented?

 - Creative Communication: The degree to which ideas are communicated effectively (clarity, "voice", engaging tone, creative use of the video media).